leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

-## 2. LICENSE GRANT AND PROPRIETARY RIGHTS
+### 2. LICENSE GRANT AND PROPRIETARY RIGHTS

 ‍

 Provided that you fully comply at all times with these Terms and any other policies or restrictions posted on or transmitted through the Sites, Leighton Avant-Garde Haus grants you a limited, non-exclusive, non-transferable, revocable license to access and use the Sites.
-Except as otherwise specifically noted in these Terms or on the Sites, the Software, Submissions (as later defined), and all other information, content, user interfaces, graphics, registered or unregistered trademarks, logos, images, artwork, videos, and documents, and the design, structure, selection, coordination, expression, “look and feel” and arrangement of such materials, made available through the Sites (collectively, the “Content”), regardless of its source or creation, is owned, controlled or licensed by or to Leighton Avant-Garde Haus, and is protected by trade dress, copyright, patent and trademark laws, and various other intellectual property rights and unfair competition laws, and Leighton Avant-Garde Haus reserves and retains all rights in and to such Content.
+Except as otherwise specifically noted in these Terms or on the Sites, the Software, Submissions (as later defined), and all other information, content, user interfaces, graphics, registered or unregistered trademarks, logos, images, artwork, videos, and documents, and the design, structure, selection, coordination, expression, “look and feel” and arrangement of such materials, made available through the Sites (collectively, the “Content”), regardless of its source or creation, is owned, controlled or licensed by or to Noble.AI, and is protected by trade dress, copyright, patent and trademark laws, and various other intellectual property rights and unfair competition laws, and Leighton Avant-Garde Haus reserves and retains all rights in and to such Content.
 Any reproduction, redistribution or other use or exploitation of Software in violation of any applicable Software License or in violation of any license granted under these Terms or, if applicable, under a Services Agreement, is expressly prohibited by law, and may result in civil and criminal penalties.

 ‍